 MFA Device Details Report:

-This report shows a list of MFA configured users and detailed information of their devices used to configure MFA.
+The MFA device details report shows a list of MFA configured users and detailed information of their devices used to configure MFA.
 This report includes MFA auth types, No. Of MFA devices, MFA device names, etc.

 MFA device report lists all MFA activated users (activated through SD, CA, and Legacy MFA) along with the device details.